TomoGuide/TomoGuide.github.io/docs/03-tutorial/05-sta-in-relion5/index.md

 **Focus Alignment and Classification**: Masks isolate specific regions of interest within a particle, such as a flexible domain or a particular subunit.
 By focusing computational efforts on these areas, masks improve alignment precision and enable targeted classification, which is crucial for resolving structural heterogeneity.​

-**Noise Reduction**: Applying masks helps exclude extraneous noise from surrounding areas, such as solvent regions or neighboring particles.
+**Noise Reduction**: Applying masks helps exclude extraneous noise from surrounding areas, such as solvent regions or neighbouring particles.
 This exclusion enhances the signal-to-noise ratio, leading to clearer and more accurate reconstructions.

 For the next steps we will use a mask that cover the entire ribosome and ​exclude the solvent, to make sure that alignment is only focused on the ribosome.